Japan will welcome South Korea's Moon for Olympics visit, ruling party says

-The No. 2 man in Japan’s ruling Liberal Democratic Party told South Korean lawmakers on Wednesday that Japan will welcome President Moon Jae-in’s visit for the opening of the Tokyo Olympics next week regardless of the two nations’ frosty relations, party members said.
+The No. 2 man in Japan’s ruling Liberal Democratic Party told South Korean lawmakers on Wednesday that Japan welcomes President Moon Jae-in’s visit for the opening of the Tokyo Olympics next week regardless of the two nations’ frosty relations, party members said.

 LDP Secretary General Toshihiro Nikai asked Kim Jin Pyo, who leads the Korea-Japan Parliamentarians Union, in their meeting in Tokyo to tell Moon that he hopes for the president’s visit to the Japanese capital, they said.

-“We will welcome him,” Nikai was quoted as saying at the meeting held at the LDP headquarters.
+“We welcome him,” Nikai was quoted as saying at the meeting held at the LDP headquarters.

 Kim said the South Korean president’s visit is currently under consideration.